xieofxie/ToDoBotWithCustomRecognizer/BotDesign.md

 ## Show

 # Variable
+conversation.listType
-conversation.listType: for interruption from show to del conversation.page: for interruption from show to del
+- for interruption from show to del
 - remember to clear
 - pay attention to order

+conversation.page
+- for interruption from show to del

 taskContent
 containsAll